Guay Tiew Neau Nam Khon (ก๋วยเตี๋ยวเรือ) / Kuai Tiao Ruea (ก๋วยเตี๋ยวเรือ)

 - 12 super thinly sliced sheets of beef round

-- 4 beef balls (just buy them at your local Asian store)
+- 4 beef balls Buy them at your local Asian store

 - Bean sprouts

-I can’t over emphasize enough how healthy these types of soup are.
-Enjoy and if you have an addition, I’d love to hear about it.
+I can’t overemphasize enough how healthy these types of soup are.
+Enjoy and if you have a boat noodle addiction, I’d love to hear about it.